 In 2020, The Ian Potter Foundation announced its support of NGV Contemporary with a $20 million major grant to kickstart the National Gallery of Victoria's ambitious fundraising efforts towards this significant cultural infrastructure project.

-In 2015-16 the Foundation's Board of Governors decided to separate out Major Grants within its grant making program.
-Through the Major Grants stream, the Foundation will continue to recognise and consider iconic or major projects, most of which will not fit within defined program area funding guidelines.
+In 2015-16 the Foundation's Board of Governors decided to separate Major Grants within its grantmaking program.
+Through the Major Grants stream, the Foundation recognises and considers iconic or significant projects, most of which will not fit within defined program area funding guidelines.

-Projects are proactively sought out by Foundation staff and/or Board members and select applications are then considered once a year by the Foundation’s Board of Governors.
+Projects are proactively sought out by the Foundation from which select applications are then considered once a year by the Foundation’s Board of Governors.